All Rights Are Individual

 “Property is not only money and other tangible things of value, but also includes any intangible right considered as a source or element of income or wealth: the right and interest which a [hu]man has in lands and chattels to the exclusion of others.
 It is the right to enjoy and to dispose of certain things in the most absolute manner” [my boldface emphasis].

-The right to property “is a source or element of wealth … the right to enjoy and to dispose in the most absolute manner,” as the legal definition above well phrases it.
+The right to property “is a source or element of wealth … the right to enjoy and to dispose in the most absolute manner.”

-The right to property is first and foremost the right to an activity — to the human action which creates and produces: the right to property is the right to the process of producing, using, creating, disposing.
+The right to property is first and foremost the right to an activity — to the human activity and action which creates and produces.
+The right to property is the right to the process of producing, using, creating, disposing.

-The definitional significance here cannot be emphasized strongly enough.
+The definitional significance of this can’t be emphasized strongly enough.

-The reason that laissez-faire is the proper social system is not because it “works best,” as many nominal defenders of free exchange never tire of telling us.
-Laissez-faire is proper, rather, because it is just.
+This is the reason that laissez-faire is the proper social system: not because it “works best,” as many nominal defenders of free exchange never tire of telling us, but because it’s just.
 It is right.

 Laissez-faire is the only politco-economic system that respects and protects the inalienable right to life, liberty, property, free-exchange, and voluntary, consensual human action.